-An “accessible” course provides all students the opportunity to acquire the same information, engage in the same interactions, and enjoy the same services with substantially equivalent ease of use.
+An accessible course provides all students the opportunity to acquire the same information, engage in the same interactions, and enjoy the same services with substantially equivalent ease of use.
 Canvas as a platform is 508-compliant, with appropriately contrasting colors, clean designs, and tab-navigable menus.
 However, it’s up to you to ensure that the content you create within Canvas is accessible.

 Here are some of the most significant ways you can improve the accessibility of your Canvas courses:

-- Add alternate text to images.
+- Add alternative text to images.

-- Use the built-in styles.
+- Use built-in heading styles and lists.

 - Make accessible color choices.